XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation

 \subsection{Necessity of Graph Augmentations}

-The phenomenon reported in \cite{yu2021socially,zhou2021selfcf,DBLP:conf/sigir/LeeKJPY21} that even very sparse graph augmentations can somehow benefit the recommendation model suggest that CL-based recommendation may work in a way different from what we reckon.
-To demystify how CL enhances recommendation, we first investigate the necessity of the graph augmentation in SGL.
-In the original paper of SGL \cite{wujc2021self}, three variants are proposed including SGL-ND (-ND denotes node dropout), SGL-ED (-ED denotes edge dropout), and SGL-RW (-RW denotes random walk, i.e., multi-layer edge dropout).
-For a control group, we construct a new variant of SGL, termed \textbf{SGL-WA} (-WA stands for w/o augmentation) in which the CL loss is defined as:
+The findings reported in recent studies \cite{yu2021socially,zhou2021selfcf,DBLP:conf/sigir/LeeKJPY21} indicate that even very sparse graph augmentations can somehow benefit the recommendation model, which suggests that CL-based recommendation may work in a way that differs from our current understanding.
+To better understand how CL enhances recommendation, we first investigate the necessity of graph augmentation in SGL.
+The original SGL paper \cite{wujc2021self} proposed three variants: SGL-ND (-ND for node dropout), SGL-ED (-ED for edge dropout), and SGL-RW (-RW for random walk, i.e., multi-layer edge dropout).
+To create a control group, we introduce a new variant of SGL, referred to as \textbf{SGL-WA} (-WA for without augmentation), where the CL loss is defined as follows:

 Because no augmentations are used in SGL-WA, we have $\mathbf{z}_{i}^{\prime}=\mathbf{z}_{i}^{\prime\prime}=\mathbf{z}_{i}$.
 The performance comparison is conducted on three benchmark datasets: \textit{Yelp2018} \cite{he2020lightgcn}, \textit{Amazon-Kindle} \cite{he2016ups} and \textit{Alibaba-iFashion} \cite{wujc2021self}.
 A 3-layer setting is adopted and the hyperparameters are tuned according to the original paper of SGL (more experimental settings can be found in Section \ref{sec:exsettings}).
 The results are presented in Table \ref{table:necessity} where the highest values are marked in bold type.